AlexisRichez/timer/README.md

 ### Bill of materials

 ### Component Dimensions
+> Note: These are the dimensions used for the project.

 | Component                                             | Length (mm) | Width (mm) | Height (mm) |
 |-------------------------------------------------------|-------------|------------|-------------|